 Learn about acupuncture education programs as well as certification information.
 This article discusses prerequisites, coursework and licensure requirements.

-Acupuncture is an ancient branch of traditional Chinese medicine concerned with the manipulation of sensitive meridians (pathways) and points in the human body.
-It utilizes stimuli such as sterile needles, pressure, electric current, magnets and heat.
 Certification to practice acupuncture is granted after passing examinations conducted by a national certifying body.
 Qualifying for the process typically requires a master's degree or the equivalent in acupuncture and/or Oriental medicine.
 Post-graduate certificate programs in acupuncture also exist.

 Master's Degree in Acupuncture